Rising for Justice is staffed by a passionate and diverse group of lawyers, advocates and activists. Click on any name to see more details.

 (202) 559-6512

-Brenda Foust is a Senior Paralegal and Executive Assistant supporting the RFJ Expungement program and the RFJ Executive Director.
 For several years she worked as an analyst and senior paralegal on a team that conducted monitoring and evaluation related to complex institutional reform cases.
 And she also served as a mitigation specialist, co-conducting a post-conviction investigation for a capital case.
-Her extensive background in public higher education includes working as a policy and planning analyst, a program coordinator, a governance manager, and an educator.
 Recently, she completed a stint as a Peace Corps Response volunteer in North Macedonia that focused on improving the English language module of the national college entrance exam.

 Brenda is a Washington, D.C. native who has spent a fair amount of her life in international settings, mostly in Europe and Asia.
-She pursued undergraduate studies in the liberal arts at UMass/Boston and attended Cornell for graduate studies in German.a
+She pursued undergraduate studies in the liberal arts at UMass/Boston and attended Cornell for graduate studies in German.

-202.559.6539, ext.
+(202) 559-6539, ext.
 105

 PARALEGAL

-(202) 559-6517
+(202) 570-7568

 William Hamilton is a Supervising Attorney in the Housing Advocacy and Litigation Clinic.
 Will joined Rising for Justice after serving three years as a Staff Attorney in both the Housing and Economic Securities units at Neighborhood Legal Services Program (NLSP).
 In the Housing unit at NLSP, Will focused on eviction defense and affirmative cases for clients who were discriminated against based on source of income or disability.
-In the Economic Securities unit, Will wrote criminal record sealing motions and represented Social Security and TANF clients in administrative hearings and other capacities to help them secure public benefits.

 Will graduated from Georgetown University Law Center in May 2017, where he participated in the Civil Rights Clinic.
 While in law school, Will also interned at various public interest organizations, including the Mexican Legal Defense and Education Fund (MALDEF), the Public Defender Service for the District of Columbia, and the Washington Lawyers’ Committee for Civil Rights and Urban Affairs.
 Prior to law school, Will worked in public education for nearly 20 years as a high school teacher in Washington DC and New Haven CT and as co-director of a non-profit youth development program in Berkeley, California.